earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 }
 ~~~

-The whole thing has the feel of an [CGI Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface).
+The whole thing has the feel of an old-fashion [CGI Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface).

 I represent the input JSON in Golang like this: